sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 - doesn’t give false positives when the same text is used in non-interactive content;
 - makes sure that the button is an actual `button` element or at least have the `button` ARIA role.

-Check the Testing Library docs for more details on [which query to use](https://testing-library.com/docs/guide-which-query) and [inherent roles of HTML elements](https://github.com/A11yance/aria-query#elements-to-roles).
+Check the Testing Library docs for more details on [which query to use](https://testing-library.com/docs/queries/about/#priority) and [inherent roles of HTML elements](https://github.com/A11yance/aria-query#elements-to-roles).

 ## Testing React components

 ### Testing rendering

-This kind of test can be useful when our component has several variations and we want to test that a certain prop renders the correct variation.
+These tests can be useful when our component has several variations and we want to test that a certain combinnation of props renders the correct variation.

 ```jsx
 import React from 'react';